neondatabase/website/content/docs/reference/cli-set-context.md

 ## The `set-context` command

 This command sets a background context for your CLI sessions, letting you perform project or branch specific actions without having to specify the project or branch id in every command.
-The context is saved as a reference file.
 Using the `context-file` parameter, you can save the context to a file of your choice.
 If you don't specify a file, a default `.neon` file is saved to the current directory.
 You can switch contexts by providing differnet files.

 The context remains in place until you reset to a new context or remove the `context-file`.